faiyazdev/20-days-of-javascript/day-06/ANSWERS.md

 A **closure** is a function that **retains access to its lexical scope** — including the variables from its outer function — **even after the outer function has finished executing**.

 More precisely:
-> A closure is the **combination of a function and the lexical environment** in which it was defined.
+> A function remembers and can access variables from its outer scope even after the outer function has finished executing.

 When a function is created, it doesn't just store its code — it also stores a **reference to the environment (scope) it was born in**.
 This is the closure.